-The Company's management has broad discretion with respect to the specific application of the net proceeds of its proposed initial public offering of Units (as defined in Note 3 below) (the "Initial Public Offering"), although substantially all of the net proceeds of the Initial Public Offering are intended to be generally applied toward completing a Business Combination.
+The Company's management has broad discretion with respect to the specific application of the net proceeds of its Initial Public Offering, although substantially all of the net proceeds of the Initial Public Offering are intended to be generally applied toward completing a Business Combination.
 Furthermore, there is no assurance that the Company will be able to successfully complete a Business Combination.